zheylmun/site/content/posts/designing_ergonomic_apis.md

 you have to refactor your code to fix your access patterns.

 Fortunately, it's pretty easy to make sweeping changes in Rust for the same reasons that writing it in the first place is difficult.
-The compiler catches cases where you've made a mistake, or missed something that needs to be updated.
+The compiler catches cases where you've made a mistake or missed something that needs to be updated.
-The result is that once a major refactor compiles again, the code probably still works as expected.
+The result is that once a major refactor compiles again, the code probably works as intended.
-The compiler very particular, but it has your back, and it's a great feeling.
+The compiler is very particular, but it has your back, and it's a great feeling.

 The specificity also tends to prickle at that sense of perfectionism that many developers have:
 - "I shouldn't need to clone that here, I should be able to pass a reference".